Aditya9056/smush-repo/readme.txt

       "Resize my full size image" is kept on, the image would be resized
     * Smush button doesn not appears in Media Modal window for Ultimate Branding
     * NextGen Integration: Smush stats not updated after image deletion
+    * Warning/Error for settings on initial setup

-* Updated:
+* Integrations:
-    * Settings are moved to a separate top-level menu "Smush" in dashboard menu area.
+    * Updated WP Offload S3 integration to smush images with Cloudfront enabled

 = 2.7.8 =